fusionlanguage/fut/doc/getting-started.md

 As you can see, `cito` simply rewrites your code in different languages.

 Now, you may wonder why the code _does not print_ the message in the console?
-That's because Ć was never intended to be used to write complete programs.
+That's because Fusion was never intended to be used to write complete programs.
 What you write are reusable components aka libraries.
 In this minimal example we have a class with one method that returns a string.
 All the languages mentioned above can easily call this method.